smicallef/spiderfoot/README.md

 SpiderFoot can be used offensively, i.e. as part of a black-box penetration test to gather information about the target, or defensively to identify what information you or your organisation are freely providing for attackers to use against you.

-Read more at the project website: https://www.spiderfoot.net
+Read more at the project website: https://www.spiderfoot.net.

+Latest updates announced on [Twitter](https://twitter.com/spiderfoot).